jesokang/HRCODE/README.md

 The all errors file: AllErrorFile.txt

-The all weight of traing file: AllOutput.zip
+The all weight of traing data file: AllOutput.zip

 The best output: output3.hyp